Editorial Style Guide

 - Be brief and specific, but use complete sentences if they make the meaning clearer.

 - Describe what someone would see, literally, rather than intangible qualities.
-For example: “a green landscape” rather than “a beautiful green landscape.”
+For example: “a green landscape” rather than “a beautiful and lush green landscape.”
 Or “a car with the doors ripped off” rather than “a car that just exploded.”

 Writing for Social Media